-The architecture of the tool is schematically represented by the following picture, and each module is described in details in .
+The architecture of the tool is schematically represented by the following picture, and each module is described in detail in .

 The input code represents a transition system (see the Tutorial section for more information about input syntax).
 The backward reachability analysis explores the state (abstract) state space.
-In case of counterexamples, SAFARI generates a formula which is satisfiable iff the counterexample can be reproduced by the concrete model.
+In the case of counterexamples, SAFARI generates a formula that is satisfiable if the counterexample can be reproduced by the concrete model.
 Otherwise, the abstract model is refined by means of interpolation.

 If the input transition system is UNSAFE, i.e., it is possible to reach from a state satisfying I(v) one of the formulae U(v), SAFARI returns a counterexample, stating which transition has been applied, and identifying for each transition on which INDEX variable has been identified the quantified variables of the transition (if any).
 See the Tutorial section for more information on reading the counterexamples returned by SAFARI.
 On the other hand, if the system is SAFE, SAFARI returns a safe inductive invariant, i.e., a collection of universally quantified formulae representing an overapproximation of the reachable state space non intersecting with any of the U(v) formulae.
 This section describes how to exploit the safe inductive invariant returned by SAFARI in Floyd-Hoare proofs.

 - SAFARI: SMT-based Abstraction For Arrays with Interpolants, , 24th International Conference on Computer Aided Verification (CAV), Berkeley, California, USA, Springer (2012)